Lead change. Learn to balance planet and profit with environmentally stable business modelling.

 In order to be considered, you must meet all of the following admission requirements.

-Quantitative and computing skills
+Quantitative skills requirement

 Once you have successfully completed each course–or received transfer credit– with an overall GPA of 3.0 and fulfilled the 18 credit TRU residency requirement, you will be awarded a MScEEM credential.